 However, be careful and avoid overtraining.
 Too long endurance training (more than an hour) would trigger your body to release more cortisol, which is catabolic and would lower the testosterone levels.

-There are many supplements on the market increasing testosterone levels.
+There are many supplements on the market increasing testosterone levels, e.g. Prime Male or TestoFuel (check the “Reviews” menu) .
 Don’t experiment and choose only those supplements for which there is a sufficient body of research.
 Don’t risk your health, don’t overdose supplements.
-Now, after the word of warning, the list:

 Getting enough sleep is essential for your testosterone levels.
 Your body synthesizes testosterone when you sleep, just before the REM phases (REM stands for rapid eye movements which takes place in this very phase).
 REM phases occur only in the morning, a short nap in the afternoon won’t help to bring your testosterone levels in balance.
 Elevated levels of testosterone after the sleep are responsible for morning erections.
 More about the sleep-testosterone correlation here.